 The audio recordings have not been processed and the levels have not been normalized.
 What you’ll hear is exactly what came straight out of FiLMiC Pro.

-That’s the lav mic for iPhone recording test done.
+That’s the lavalier microphone for the iPhone test complete.
 But before you decide which of these iPhone lavalier microphones was best,

 Mic output level

-Even if you recorded at the levels mentioned about it would be easy enough to adjust in your video editor.
-Which brings me to noise.
+Even if you recorded at the levels mentioned it would be easy enough to adjust in your video editor.
+This brings me to noise.